Program and Agenda

 As investors continue to sharpen their analysis of opportunities and risks in equity and credit markets, they face scores of disparate sustainability ratings methodologies utilizing more than 5,000 issues and indicators.
 The Global Initiative for Sustainability Ratings (GISR) aims to steer these markets toward the ESG issues most germane to long-term performance excellence.
 This interactive session will provide new updates on GISR, a preview of the second component of the GISR sustainability ratings standard and highlight efforts at credit rating agencies to integrate sustainability into their ratings frameworks.

-- Sabine Miltner, Managing Director, Group Sustainability Officer, Deutsche Bank
+- Sabine Miltner, Group Sustainability Officer, Deutsche Bank

-- Allen White, Co-Chair, Global Initiative for Sustainability Ratings
+- Allen White, Vice President and Senior Fellow, Tellus Institute; Founder & Co-Chair, Global Initiative for Sustainability Ratings

 For more information about the program, speakers and sponsorship, please: